-Theorem 3.2 The smooth rule is the unique reweighted Bayesian update rule satisfying DC.
+Theorem 3.2 The smooth rule is the unique RB reweighting to satisfy DC.

-To understand why the smooth rule is the only dynamically consistent reweighted Bayesian update rule, note that given Theorem 3.1, the question of uniqueness becomes whether a distinct reweighted Bayesian rule can satisfy Equation 3.1.
-Since the weights $\alpha$ do not depend on $\mu$ , it is enough to show uniqueness for a single $\mu$ .
-Using an event E containing at least two states and a $\mu$ with two-point support (and where the two points have distinct conditionals on E), one can show that Equation 3.1 generates a system of linear equations having a unique solution.
+To understand why the smooth rule is the only dynamically consistent RB reweighting, note that given Theorem 3.1, the question of uniqueness becomes whether a distinct RB reweighting can always satisfy Equation 3.1.
+Since the weights α do not depend on μ and the selection rule is arbitrary, it is enough to show uniqueness for a single μ .
+Using an event E containing at least two states and a μ with two-point support (and where the two points have distinct conditionals on E), one can show that Equation 3.1 generates a system of linear equations having a unique solution.

 Given this result, from a normative point of view, dynamic consistency is a justification for adopting the smooth rule instead of Bayes' rule.
-One psychological interpretation of this update rule is that it reflects an ex-post "rationalization" effect or a way to make current beliefs consonant with ex-ante optimal choices or plans.
+A more psychological interpretation of this update rule is that it reflects an ex-post "rationalization" effect or a way to make current beliefs consonant with ex-ante optimal choices or plans.